GRNSW & GWIC COVID-19 PROTOCOLS (Updated September 23)

 We request that all participants, particularly those in the Greater Sydney Area, limit their movements during the lockdown period to avoid exposure to COVID-19 and placing risk on the industry and local communities.
 The vigilance of NSW greyhound participants will help us to prevent the COVID-19 virus from infiltrating the greyhound racing industry.

 You can help the industry and your family by regularly checking the list of exposure sites at this link: https://www.nsw.gov.au/covid-19/nsw-covid-19-case-locations

-We are confident that the industry’s actions last year prove our ability to run a safe and totally compliant operation, whilst preserving the livelihood of participants and the commerciality of the industry.
-I ask for all of you help in ensuring that is the case.
+We are confident that the industry’s actions last year prove our ability to run a safe and compliant operation, whilst preserving the livelihood of staff and participants and the commerciality of the industry.

 We thank you for your support in doing all that is necessary to keep our industry operating.

 If anyone has any further enquiries or questions around protocols, please contact GRNSW on email@example.com.